wb14123/bard/Readme.markdown

 Injectors inject variables into handler method params.
 Such as `@PathParam`, `@PathParam` are injectors.

-Injectors could only be used on handler method's params.
-(I'm going to support it on class fields).
+Injectors could be used on handler method's params and class public fields.

 Injectors could get something from `context` in there before actions (methods defined with `@Before`), and write them to `context.injectoVariable`.
 Then the framework will take the variable, use them as the